Arturo López

-Javier Arturo López (born Feb.
-22, 1983) is a Mexican professional baseball pitcher with the Diablos Rojos del México of the Mexican League.
-He played in Major League Baseball (MLB) for the San Diego Padres in 2009.
+Javier Arturo López (born February 22, 1983) is a Mexican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Diego Padres.

 Career

 Los Angeles Dodgers

 López signed with the Los Angeles Dodgers as an international free agent on February 12, 2001.
 He made his professional debut with the rookie ball GCL Dodgers, recording a 5-1 record and 2.04 ERA in 14 appearances.
 He split the 2002 season between the rookie ball Great Falls Dodgers and the High-A Vero Beach Dodgers, accumulating a 7-3 record and 3.87 ERA between the two clubs.
 He split 2003 between the Single-A South Georgia Waves and Vero Beach, registering a 7.33 ERA in 31 games.
 In 2004, López played for the Single-A Columbus Catfish, recording a 5-4 record and 4.76 ERA with 83 strikeouts in 29 appearances.

 San Diego Padres

 On December 13, 2004, López was selected by the San Diego Padres in the minor league phase of the Rule 5 draft.
 He spent the 2005 season with the High-A Lake Elsinore Storm, pitching to a 5-11 record and 5.85 ERA in 27 appearances.
 In 2006, López split the year between Lake Elsinore and the Double-A Mobile BayBears, and also appeared in 21 games for the Diablos Rojos del México of the Mexican League, but struggled to a 9.49 ERA.
 He spent the majority of the 2007 season with the Double-A San Antonio Missions, notching a 4.54 ERA, and also recorded a 5.71 ERA in 9 games for the Diablos.
 He played in 3 games for the Triple-A Portland Beavers in 2008, spending the rest of the season with the Diablos, notching a 9-3 record and 3.45 ERA in 16 appearances.
 From 2001 to 2008 in the minors, Lopez had a 38–39 record with a 5.15 ERA.

 López was invited to Spring Training with the Padres for the 2009 season.
 He did not make the club and was assigned to Triple-A Portland to begin the season.
 On April 28, 2009, López was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut on April 29, against the Colorado Rockies.